Skip to content

 The mechanism is a custodian field plus a handover ritual.
 Every asset has exactly one current custodian - an employee, a team lead acting for a shared pool, or an external party such as a contractor.
 Custody changes only through a recorded event: a checkout when the item is issued, a return when it comes back, a transfer when it moves directly between people.
 Each event captures who, when, and in what condition, building the equipment log that later answers every dispute.

 The ritual matters more than the tooling.
-A signed paper form creates accountability; a sophisticated database with verbal handovers does not.
+A signed paper hand receipt creates accountability; a sophisticated database with verbal handovers does not.

 Simple policies that create accountability